4RohanSinha/CppND-System-Monitor/README.md

 # CppND-System-Monitor

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+My implementation for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

+The content below contains the instructions for completing the project.

 Follow along with the classroom lesson to complete the project!